algosup/2022-2023-project-5-algorithmics-Team-6/Functional_Specifications.md

 Formula Calculation

 1.2%wine1+2.7%wine2+etc is what we have for now.
-Convert the percentages of the input formula into decimal to determine proportions; then use the proportions to creat a vector of wine blend in a K dimensional space.
+Convert the percentages of the input formula into decimal to determine proportions; then use the proportions to create a vector of wine blend in a K dimensional space.

 Tank Allocation